suryaturaga3142/oscilloscope_v1/README.md

 Of course, I realized I was being silly when I saw that my sine waves that were captured on posedge were also getting captured on the immediate negedge, since what goes up, comes down!
 Fixed that by clearing the buffer after each plotting event.

 An interesting challenge was figuring out the limitations of this oscilloscope.
 Frequency, resolution, etc. One glaringly clear one is that it's technically better suited to logic analysis since we're limited to 0-3.3V.
 The fastest that the oscilloscope can collect values from the ADC is extremely high.
 The TIM_CLK is 96MHz and each ADC conversion takes 3 clock cycles.
 However, the operation is currently limited by the script, which samples at a rate of upto 1KHz.
-The brings the highest reliably measurable signal frequency to 250Hz.
-For now.
+The brings the highest reliably measurable signal frequency to 250Hz, since you need 4 samples for a single wavelength.

 ## Final Thoughts

 This project was really fun.
 Took me less time than I expected to complete it.
 I can see a lot of room for future improvement, starting with more functionality such as measurement tools and new operation modes like FRAs and transforms.
 FRAs would be made possible if a wavegen was setup.
+The easiest thing to do would be to make signal capture a lot faster.

+Currently, a measurement is taken and immediately sent over UART.
+Buffers allow some level of allowing the computer to catch up, but it's realistically not too much.
+A single ```printf``` command can send about 800 ASCII characters before the internal buffer is emptied with an implied ```\r\n```.
+Formatted properly, that's a LOT of values!.
+It doesn't speed things up as much as you'd think because of the BAUD rate being limited.
+It eliminates a whole lot of delays, though.
+Performance can go up from 250Hz to probably 2kHz.
+Exciting stuff.

-Research on random stuff has also given rise to new ideas that I could implement in the future!
+Research on different stuff has also given rise to new ideas that I could implement in the future!